DavisPL-Teaching/119/lecture4/README.md

   + **Piazza** for all other questions

+- Last chance to submit mid-quarter survey!
+(Due Wednesday before class)

 - Next week, Nov 10 and Nov 12 class will be remote on Zoom

-- Regrades + mid-quarter survey due Wednesday

 Plan: